-Русский текст – по этой ссылке
+Русский текст – по этой

-On June 8, 2021 HORASIS: the Global Visions Community had its annual Global Meeting, co-chaired by Murat Seitnepesov, Chairman of Caspian Week.
+ссылкеOn June 8, 2021 HORASIS: the Global Visions Community had its annual Global Meeting, co-chaired by Murat Seitnepesov, Chairman of Caspian Week.
 Given the COVID-19 pandemic, the event was held as virtual meeting.
-You can find more on our key sessions:
+You can find more on our key sessions: - Unlocking Investment Opportunities in the Greater Caspian Region

-• The Greater Caspian Region: Spearheading Shared Leadership
+- The Greater Caspian Region: Spearheading Shared Leadership

-• Preparing for a New Pandemic: Global System for Preparedness for Disease X
+- Preparing for a New Pandemic: Global System for Preparedness for Disease X

-• Competition and Cooperation: The Global Promise of a Technology Olympics
+- Competition and Cooperation: The Global Promise of a Technology Olympics

-During the first session, Unlocking Investment Opportunities in the Greater Caspian Region (https://www.youtube.com/watch?v=35b2I9bG3h0) the panelists discussed the structural trends that could be translated into investment opportunities in the region.
-As pointed out by Nusret Comert (Chairman, Damnus Energy & Investment, Turkey), the Greater Caspian Region is one of the most important and interesting regions in the world.
+Nusret Comert (Chairman, Damnus Energy & Investment, Turkey), the Greater Caspian Region is one of the most important and interesting regions in the world.
 It is rich in oil, gas and minerals.
 It also has vast renewable resources, such as wind, solar and hydro power.
 In the new era the region will increase in importance with development of renewables.
 Private sector investors, as well as big oil and gas companies should put renewable energy in their investment agenda.
 There is room for increased cooperation between Turkey and the other countries in the region, both in security and energy matters.
-Andreas Schweitzer (Managing Director, Arjan Capital, United Kingdom) mentioned payment as a big issue for these countries, since dollar clearing is difficult.
-One of the possible solutions could be payment in crypto currencies.
-It is also a great crowdfunding opportunity.
-This point of view was shared by Murat Seitnepesov (Chairman, Caspian Week, Switzerland).

 Holger Wagner (Founder, Wagner & Partners, UAE) stressed that the key to stability in an economy and in a society is to improve their overall income purchasing power and standard of living.
 The first step is foreign direct investment.
 That goes through joint ventures, because you cannot work in these countries without having a local partner.
 The next step could be IPOs, and then openness is generated for other investors coming into the country.
 One of the ways forward would be the retail business, and there is a tremendous opportunity because in all these countries (excluding Turkey) the market is very fragmented